A photo of a harbor with two large container ships ready for unloading.

 • Infrastructure as code: Multiple tools automate configuration management tasks across large numbers of machines with scripts and declarative specifications, such as Ansible, Puppet, Chef, and Terraform.

 • Infrastructure as a service: Many cloud providers provide tooling and APIs to launch virtual machines and configure resources.
-This is a vast and competitive market with well known providers like Amazon’s AWS, Google’s Cloud Platform, Microsoft’s Azure, and Salesforce’s Heroku.
-Infrastructure like Openstack provides open-source alternatives.
+This is a vast and competitive market with well known providers like Amazon’s AWS, Google’s Google Cloud, Microsoft’s Azure, and Salesforce’s Heroku.
+Infrastructure like OpenStack provides open-source alternatives.

 • Orchestration: In recent years, Kubernetes and related tools have dominated the market for orchestrating services across many machines.
 Docker Swarm and Apache Mesos are notable competitors, and cloud providers often have custom solutions, such as AWS Elastic Beanstalk.